oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 ### Authorization Code Grant {#ac}

-Clients utilizing the authorization code grant type MUST use PKCE [@!RFC7636] or the OpenID Connect `nonce` parameter and ID Token Claim [@!OpenID] to detect and prevent attempts to inject (replay) authorization codes into the authorization response by an attacker.
-The PKCE challenge or OpenID Connect `nonce` must be transaction-specific and securely bound to the client and the user agent in which the transaction was started.
+Clients MUST prevent injection (replay) of authorization codes into the authorization response by attackers.
+The use of PKCE [@!RFC7636] is RECOMMENDED to this end.
+The OpenID Connect `nonce` parameter and ID Token Claim [@!OpenID] MAY be used as well.
+The PKCE challenge or OpenID Connect `nonce` MUST be transaction-specific and securely bound to the client and the user agent in which the transaction was started.

-Note: although PKCE so far was recommended as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients, including web applications.
+Note: although PKCE so far was designed as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients, including web applications.